 - Participating in family or individual therapy.

-- Encouraging your loved one to get inpatient treatment.
+- Encouraging your loved one to get inpatient treatment near you.

 - Staging an intervention.